josipvincek/josipvincek/README.md

 ## About

-I am a Mining Engineer and PhD researcher focused on computational modelling in subsurface engineering.
-My work integrates analytical stress solutions, rock mass strength criteria, and stability assessment methods into reproducible engineering tools.
+I am a Mining Engineer and PhD researcher specializing in computational subsurface engineering.
+My work focuses on modelling stress redistribution, rock mass behaviour, and stability margins in underground excavations and wellbores, with applications spanning infrastructure and energy systems.

-I develop scientific and production-oriented software for underground design, wellbore stability, and energy-related subsurface systems.
-My goal is to bridge rigorous rock mechanics with modern computational workflows and decision-support systems.
+I integrate analytical mechanics, constitutive rock mass models, and quantitative stability assessment into reproducible computational frameworks.
+The objective is not only numerical calculation, but engineering insight — translating stress, strength, and uncertainty into structured decision-support tools.

+Alongside research, I design modular engineering software that bridges scientific rigour with practical application, enabling scalable workflows for geomechanics and subsurface energy projects.

 ---